 If you've been passing up buying homes that require cosmetic repairs for lack of funds to fix them up, FHA has a program for you.
-Not to be confused with FHA's much more complicated 203K program, a Streamlined 203K loan eliminates much of the paperwork and simplifies the process to obtain rehab funds.
+Not to be confused with FHA's much more complicated 203K program, a Limited 203K loan eliminates much of the paperwork and simplifies the process to obtain rehab funds.
 Homebuyers—especially first-timers—are often turned off by the thought of having to make substantial home improvements.
 For those willing to take on the work, a Limited 203(k) loan might be the best place to start.